Last Updated on

 RELATED READS: An overview of the 5 Different Uses for a Rangefinder

-The Nikon 8397 ACULON AL11 Laser Rangefinder (for Golf & Hunting) is the best overall rangefinder for less than $150, due to its compact and lightweight frame and its Nikon lens coatings.
+The Nikon 8397 ACULON AL11 Laser Rangefinder (for Golf & Hunting) is the best rangefinder for under $150 overall, due to its compact and lightweight frame and its Nikon lens coatings.
 In second is the TecTecTec ProWild Hunting Rangefinder, which measures distance and speed, works in meters or yards, and is very accurate.
 It loses out on the top spot due to poor customer support.
 The Naturalife Laser Rangefinder has a very long range, fast focusing, and an auto-scanning feature.
 Its great price means it’s the best value for the money overall.

 In fourth, the Sig Sauer 4×20 KILO1200 Laser Rangefinder has fast measurements, incredible accuracy, and a very long range, but its large size and lack of illumination hurt its value.
 Fifth place is taken by the Zamkol Golf Laser Rangefinder, which has good magnification and a rechargeable battery.
 It loses places on our list due to its inferior accuracy and the fact that you can’t replace its battery.